 Example Application Flow

 The high level flow is as follows -

 - The user is prompted to login.
 The user needs to log into your cloud, so that your cloud knows who the user is, and can track who is the owner of the ZipKey-enabled device.
 Cirrent does not need to know who the owner is - this login is managed entirely by your cloud.

 - The user selects an option to add a nearby device.
 The app calls your cloud to get a token authorizing the app to search for nearby ZipKey-enabled devices.

 - The app uploads its environment to the Cirrent cloud.
 (This includes lat/long if available, and Wi-Fi scans.)
-This enables the Cirrent cloud to identify nearby devices that have not yet been claimed (based on matching up the BSSIDs that the app and device can see, and also using GPS coordinates if available).
+This enables the Cirrent cloud to identify nearby devices that have not yet been bound (based on matching up the BSSIDs that the app and device can see, and also using GPS coordinates if available).

-- The app calls the Cirrent Cloud looking for any unclaimed devices that are of this product type, and have been powered on recently (typically in the last 15 minutes).
+- The app calls the Cirrent Cloud looking for any unbound devices that are of this product type, and have been powered on recently (typically in the last 15 minutes).
 Cirrent will return a list of nearby devices.
 If there are no devices found, the app should go into the SoftAP or alternative onboarding process.